Outside workforce including volunteers

 Supply teachers from agencies

 The responsibility for obtaining safer employment vetting checks lies with the relevant agency.

-There is a responsibility for a school to carry out the necessary ID checks for a supply teacher on first starting at a school i.e. 'that a person is who that person say s/he is.'
+A school responsible for carrying out the necessary ID checks for a supply teacher when first starting at a school i.e. 'that a person is who that person says/he is.'

 Those ID details must be noted on the SCR and cross-referenced with a ‘letter of assurance’ from an agency to confirm that the other vetting checks have been undertaken by that agency.

 Buckinghamshire Council children's services staff visiting educational settings

-The Letter of Assurance from Tolis Vouyioukas, Executive Director Children’s Services, provides the required confirmation for educational settings, on behalf of children’s services, that all staff working in this area have completed all the appropriate recruitment and vetting checks.
+The Letter of Assurance from John Macilwraith, Executive Director of Children’s Services, provides the required confirmation for educational settings, on behalf of children’s services, that all staff working in this area have completed all the appropriate recruitment and vetting checks.

-Educational settings are not required to ask for further evidence from relevant staff from the children’s services are visiting or working in schools concerning those checks.
+Educational settings are not required to ask for further evidence from relevant staff from the children’s services who are visiting or working in schools concerning those checks.

 Please retain a copy of this Letter of Assurance which should be cross-referenced to the relevant staff from children’s services, where appropriate, on the Single Central Record.